levgui/OtakuthonGameShows/README.md

 # OtakuthonGameShows

-## This is a for fun project
+## This is a for fun project for Otakuthon

-## Download "ANIME CATEGORIES GAME.zip" at the root of the project to try it out
+## Download "ANIME CATEGORIES GAME VX.zip" at the root of the project to try it out